1Password/scim-examples/aws-ecsfargate-terraform/README.md

 The `terraform` CLI will output the details of the plan in addition to saving it to an output file (`./op-scim.plan`).
 The plan will contain the steps necessary to bring your deployment in line with the latest configuration depending on the changes that are detected.
 Feel free to inspect the output to get a better idea of the steps that will be taken.

-Below you can learn about some common reasons you may want to update your infrastructure.
+Below you can learn about some common update scenarios.

 ### Update to the latest tag version